 • If the error is a non-word and the target is known, the target is marked with the square brackets and a single colon.
 Doing this allows the MOR program to use the real word target for parsing in its analysis.
-When the error is a real word, even though it is the wrong real word, the target can be marked with a single colon or a double colon.
-The double colon allows the MOR program to use the actual word produced rather than the target in its analysis, but also allows programs such as FREQ to use either form when needed.
+When the error is a real word, even though it is the wrong real word, the target can be marked with the equals sign.
+This allows the MOR program to use the actual word produced rather than the target in its analysis, but also allows programs such as FREQ, SCRIPT, or CoreLex to use the target form.